 - Experimental reduction of the hallmark slows normal aging

-The third criterion is obviously the most exciting—reduce or stop a hallmark and increase healthy lifespan.
-That’s certainly a pill most people would buy.
-But it’s also the most difficult to achieve or prove in the lab.
+The third criterion is obviously the most exciting—reduce or stop a hallmark and increase the healthy lifespan.
+That’s certainly a pill I would buy.
+But, it’s also the most difficult to achieve or prove in the lab.
 Lopez-Otin and team explain this, particularly for the hallmarks for which this criterion is not fulfilled, by citing their “extensive interconnectedness.”
-That means that the hallmarks work in combination to cause aging.
+That means, that the hallmarks work in combination to cause aging.

 The cause of aging

-It could be helpful at this point to broadly define the cause of aging, or at least how many scientists see it coming about.
+It could be helpful at this point to broadly define the cause of aging, at least how many scientists see it.
 Aging is caused by “the time-dependent accumulation of cellular damage.”
 This means, as we age, damage in the cells accumulates and the cell’s ability to function declines; this reduction in function—sometimes called a loss of integrity—is the primary risk factor for many diseases including, and this is just a sample, cancer, diabetes, cardiovascular disorders, and neurodegenerative diseases and death.